Abadrausar/Rubble-/other/Rubble Readme.txt

 	Re-exported all of the NCA command documents
 	Fixed all the templates to work with NCA6
-	Removed the old item templates (the native ones from 1.1), this was supposed to happen in 1.5 but I forgot Changed ITEM_CLASS to be more flexable
+	Removed the old item templates (the native ones from 1.1), this was supposed to happen in 1.5 but I forgot Changed ITEM_CLASS to be more flexible
-	Changed SHARED_INORGANIC and SHARED_MATERIAL_TEMPLATE to automaticly support tilesets Added template SHARED_PLANT, just like SHARED_INORGANIC but for plants Added template #WRITE_TILESET to help modders make tileset addons
+	Changed SHARED_INORGANIC and SHARED_MATERIAL_TEMPLATE to automatically support tilesets Added template SHARED_PLANT, just like SHARED_INORGANIC but for plants Added template #WRITE_TILESET to help modders make tileset addons